brikis98/yevgeniy-brikman-homepage/_posts/2018-08-16-the-ascent-of-money.md

 The book covers a large number of topics—the Medici's, Napoleonic wars, Dutch East India Company, Great Depression, Enron, Church of Scotland insurance, subprime mortgage crisis—so you get a broad overview of the history of economics, but no one topic is covered in much depth.
 Some of the key items discussed:

-* The invention of money (e.g., precious metals) and its advantages over barter.
+* **The invention of money.** E.g., Using precious metals for trade, and the advantages this has over barter.
-* The realization that money is not just precious metals or any material.
+* **Money is a belief.** Eventually, people realize that money is not just precious metals or any material.
 It's not even cash.
 Money is belief.
 In the modern world, only ~11% of money is cash.
-* The importance of credit and debt to enabling business, technology, and most aspects of modern civilization.
+* **Credit and debit.** Credit and debt are critical to enabling business, technology, and most aspects of modern civilization.
 When you put your money in a bank, the bank loans it out to others: in a sense, channeling money from the idle to the industrious.
-* How governments and institutions issue bonds to raise money, in exchange for a promise of repayment and/or interest.
+* **Bonds.** Governments and institutions issue bonds to raise money, in exchange for a promise of repayment and/or interest.
 The bonds themselves can be traded and their value will go up and down based on whether people trust the issuer of the bond to come through on their obligations.
-* The invention of the joint stock company as a way for many people to pool money and resources to pursue risky, long-term ventures.
+* **Stock.** The joint stock company was invented as a way for many people to pool money and resources to pursue risky, long-term ventures.
-* The use of insurance, statistics, and probability to pool money and risk.
+* **Insurance.** Insurance, statistics, and probability are used to pool money and risk.
-* The rise of hedge funds and derivatives.
+* **Hedge funds.** A hedge funds is a private investment firm that uses a variety of complex and aggressive strategies to get a high return.
+This includes the use of derivatives, such as futures (an agreement to buy or sell an asset at a specific time in the future) and options (giving someone the option, but not the obligation, to buy or sell at a specific price within a certain timeframe).
-* Home ownership, it's role in society, and as collateral for credit (you can default on your payments and run away, but your house can't).
+* **Home ownership.** The role of homes in society, including being used as collateral for credit (you can default on your payments and run away, but your house can't).
-* The ubiquity of finance in the modern world.
-The financial industry makes up 7-9% of GDP in the US and UK.
+* **The finance industry.** The financial industry is ubiquitous in the modern world, making up 7-9% of GDP in the US and UK.
 Roughly 20% of male Harvard grads go into finance.
-* Bankruptcy laws in the US: originally designed to encourage entrepreneurs, but today, 98% of bankruptcies are not business related.
+* **Bankruptcy.** In the US, bankruptcy laws were originally designed to encourage entrepreneurs, but today, 98% of bankruptcies are not business related.
 It's all individuals incapable of dealing with debt.

 ## Quotes